*For the complete list of Wawa Welcome America events and road closures, visit our Welcome America Road Closure Press Release.

-The firework display will be fully synced with a DJ set courtesy of DJ Ghost and Q102.
-The Wawa Welcome America Fireworks Spectacular courtesy of Wawa will be broadcast live on NBC10.
+The firework display will be fully synced with a DJ set courtesy of DJ Ghost and Q102, which will air on Q102FM.
+The Wawa Welcome America Fireworks Spectacular courtesy of Wawa will be broadcast live on NBC10 and TeleXitos.

 Please view the Wawa Welcome America Festival Brochure for more detail about the events.

-- 20th Street and Benjamin Franklin Parkway (north and south sides)
+- 20th Street and Benjamin Franklin Parkway (Logan Circle)